bfeif/personal-website/content/posts/geospatial-indexing-explained.md

 <figure class="image" align="center">
     <img src="/images/triangles-vs-squares-vs-hexagons.png"/>
     <figcaption style="font-style: italic">
-        Only the hexagon is equidistant from its neighbors when tesselated with itself. | Image from <a href="https://www.uber.com/en-DE/blog/h3/">Uber Engineering Blog</a>
+        Only the hexagon is equidistant from all of its neighbors when tesselated with itself. | Image from <a href="https://www.uber.com/en-DE/blog/h3/">Uber Engineering Blog</a>
     </figcaption>
 </figure>